pulumi/docs/content/blog/if-you-liked-ksonnet-youll-love-pulumi/index.md

 ---
 title: "If you liked ksonnet, you'll love Pulumi!"
+date: "2019-02-13"
+meta_desc: "Like ksonnet, Pulumi provides complete access to the raw Kubernetes API, and supports additional features like modules/imports, components, functions, and more.
+With Pulumi, we can structure our code work at a higher level of abstraction as we author our Kubernetes configurations."
+meta_image: "kube-update.gif"
 authors: ["mike-metral"]
 tags: ["Kubernetes","Cloud-Native"]
-date: "2019-02-13"

-meta_image: "kube-update.gif"
 ---

 The Kubernetes landscape is constantly evolving as end users and developers search for the right tools, approaches, and abstractions to help them manage Cloud Native infrastructure in production.

 On Feb 5, Heptio (now part of VMWare) [announced](https://blogs.vmware.com/cloudnative/2019/02/05/welcoming-heptio-open-source-projects-to-vmware/)